-St Maarten is an island in the North East of the Caribbean Sea, divided between its northern French side, called St. Martin, and its southern Dutch side, St Maarten, but the Dutch side is more populated than the French side.
-The island is approximately 300km (190ml) East of Puerto Rico.
+New York to St Maarten, an island divided between its northern French side, called St. Martin, and its southern Dutch side, St Maarten, situated approximately 300km (190ml) east of Puerto Rico in the Caribbean Sea.

 The Dutch side of St Maarten is much more popular with tourists as it is not only home to the cruise terminal and airport but is also known for its festive nightlife, beaches, jewelry, drinks made with native rum-based guavaberry liquors, and casinos.
 Alternatively, if you prefer a more European vibe, the island’s French side is known for its nude beaches, clothes, shopping (including outdoor markets), and French and Indian Caribbean cuisine.